moisesnarvaez/ng-node-starter-app/README.md

 NODE_ENV=test sequelize db:migrate
 ```

 That's it!
-Now you should be able to run automated application tests using `npm test` command, or start API server running locally with `nodemon` (by default listening on port 10010).
+Now you should be able to run automated application tests using `npm test` command, or start API server running locally with `npm start` (by default listening on port 10010).

 ## Application structure